opnfv/functest-xtesting/doc/xtesting/xtesting.md

 - handle all interactions with OPNFV CI/CD components (entry points, results publication, status codes, etc.)
-- ease the development of third-party testcases by offering multiple drivers: python, bash, unittest, robotframework and vnf.
+- ease the development of third-party testcases by offering multiple drivers:
+Python, Bash, unittest, Robot Framework and VNF.

 **It has worked very well for E-release, but updates were required for the next ones**